khelif96/railroad-database/README.md

 #   Requirements of the basic railroad:

     (1)	Implement data structures including tables and high level language constructs to model
         a.
 Trains
         b.
 Stations
         c.
 Stops that each train makes with arrival and departure times
         d.
 A means of recording what segments of the route each passenger books
         e.
 A record of how many seats are sold (or are free) for each segment of the route
         f.
 A record of passenger reservations up to a year in advance.

     (2)	Parameters and simplifications
         a.
 Washington and Boston are termini; include all intermediate stops as on the actual Northeast Regional.
 Use reasonable time intervals between stops.
         b.
 Each train has 7 passenger cars with 64 seats in each.
         c.
 Calculate the price per segment based on time or mileage between stations
         d.
-Create 8 trains per day in each direction (northbound and southbound), 3 morning, 3 afternoon, 2 evenin    g.
+Create 8 trains per day in each direction (northbound and southbound), 3 morning, 3 afternoon, 2 evening.
 Use different train numbers for each train, and different schedules/numbers on weekends.
         e.
 For the basic reservation system:
                 i.
 Assume that the trip is continuous with no gaps or stopovers ii.
 Assume only one fare class
                 iii.
 Assume booking for one person only iv.
 Assume cancel and rebook, not modified reservation
                 v.
 For each calendar year, publish one schedule 6 months in advance. vi.
 Delete or otherwise mark off completed train/dates and passenger trips.
         f.
 The Reservation GUI and high level programming can be implemented in a variety of languages and platforms.
 You can use PHP, node.js ,Python CGI or Java Swing with Xwindows in the lab, or you can use Python with Django or PHP or node.js on the Google Cloud Platform.
 The result must be available on a publicly accessible web site, whether in the lab or on GCP.
 It is not acceptable to present the result on your laptop, or to expect me to install products on my laptop or office system.
 It is also not acceptable to use SQLLite or another not-fully-functional DBMS.

                 i.
 The Reservation GUI should display available trains for the passenger’s itinerary and choice of date and morning, afternoon or evening.
 That is, if some portion of a trip from New York to New Haven is booked up, then that is unavailable and other trains should be displayed.
-From the displayed trains, the user should make a choice, then be directed to a reservation screen. ii.
+From the displayed trains, the user should make a choice, then be directed to a reservation screen.
+                ii.
 In the basic railroad, there is no assigned seating.
 Just book the whole train until it fills up (i.e keep track of free seats for each segment).
 Of course, some segments may fill up before others.
 Be sure to simulate the condition in which segments are full. iii.The Reservation page of the GUI should record a passenger’s name and some payment method, providing a unique passenger ID and a unique ticket number. iv.
 The Reservation GUI should be able to display a passenger’s reservation and allow for cancellation and rebook.
 Do not bother with penalties or surcharges for the basic system.

         g.
 Concurrency control.
 You will need to protect the routine that makes the actual reservations from interleaving.
 You can do this with a mutex in a high level language or with an exclusive lock or a transaction isolation level in MySQL.
 I will help you with either approach.
 The reason for some kind of concurrency control is that you do not want an available trip to disappear between the time the user chooses it and the time the reservation is actually made – two separate passes through “seats_free”.

 #    Enhancements (each team chooses one):
     (1)	Generate passenger volume that fills up popular itineraries and times of day.
 Use some randomization and batch inserts to do this.
 Based on demand, create new trains to meet the demand.
 These trains